A bit better: Variants of duality in geometric algebras with degenerate metrics: Conclusions

 We introduced the concept of \emph{geometric duality} to capture the double nature of all geometric primitives, appearing once in the plane-based and once in the point-based algebra.
 We discussed the scientific examples, such as rigid body mechanics, where geometric duality plays a crucial role.
 We saw that geometric duality naturally maps onto a \emph{double algebra} representation (e. g., \poincare duality) but not onto a \emph{single algebra} representation (e.g., Hodge duality).

-Based on these observations, we proposed a software design which provides a \quot{duality-neutral} implementation, leaving the user free to decide which type of duality they prefer.
-This implementation introduces a bit field in the multi-vector data structure which ensures that the duality function is correctly invoked, that is, alternating between $D$ and $D^{-1}$.
-The same mechanism provides support for the double algebra representation.
-We also showed that exceptions that might arise by introducing such a bit field can be handled using promotion rules modeled on the familiar promotion rules used for multiplying numbers of different data types together.
-And it goes without saying that modern software design allows users to customize this exception handling for their own purposes.
+Based on these observations, we proposed a software design designed in the first place to produce a double algebra representation, but which also has advantages for the single algebra approach.
+It introduces a bit field in the multi-vector data structure marking whether that multi-vector is an element of $G$ or $G^*$.
+Calls to the duality function $\mb{D}$ flip that bit.
+We also showed that exceptions related to such a bit field can be handled using promotion rules modeled on the familiar promotion rules used for multiplying numbers of different data types together, rather than treating such exceptions as errors.

-We also pointed out that this proposed solution is just a first draft; a serious implementation would involve expert participation and community feedback.

-The end result will be software frameworks for PGA that are \quot{a bit better}, providing support for all members of the PGA community regardless of which \quot{church of duality} they belong to.
-This would go a long way towards overcoming the divisions in the community that have arisen over this issue.
+The goal is creating software frameworks for PGA that are \quot{a bit better}, providing support for all members of the community regardless of their duality affiliation.
+This would produce a welcome \quot{unity in duality}.

-We close with the observation that the introduction of extended functionality in a software often leads to the functionality being used and appreciated only after users begin to experience first-hand the advantages that it offers.
-Geometric duality -- as exemplified in the duality of spear and axis -- though largely unfamiliar, has already begun to deepen understanding of euclidean rigid body mechanics.
-There is no reason to believe that its applicability ends there.